alljoyn/data-datadriven_api/README.md

 The samples have been compiled with a built-in router.
 Therefore, there is no need to start the AllJoyn routing daemon.

-DDAPI applications depend on `libajdd.so`, which in turn depends on `liballjoyn.so` and `liballjoyn_about.so`.
+DDAPI applications depend on `liballjoyn_ddapi.so`, which in turn depends on `liballjoyn.so` and `liballjoyn_about.so`.
 You'll need to include the location where you installed these libraries in the `LD_LIBRARY_PATH` environment variable.
 For example: